bakamarudasi/monster_rpg_project/backend/README/README_EN.md

 ```

 ## Testing
+The tests rely on the project being installed. **Always** install the package in
-Install the package in editable mode before running the test suite:
+editable mode before running `pytest` or the imports will fail:

 ```bash
 pip install -e .